 Later this month millions of us, from the Hudson River’s southern gateway all the way north past Albany, will have the chance to witness a rare and exciting event as the 101-year old Lehigh Valley No. 79, the only surviving all-wooden unit from the Lighterage Era, makes a 35-hour voyage up the river to a dry dock in Waterford, New York.
 Visitors on the High Line will have the opportunity to watch a very particular bit of history in action as the barge passes three former railroad warehouses located between 26th – 28th Streets: the Baltimore & Ohio (now the site of Bedrock Mini Storage at 241 11th Avenue); the Starrett-Lehigh and the Terminal & Central Stores complex (home to shops, art galleries, and a furniture company).
 [Note: click on the first image in this post to enlarge it and see all three.]

 Today the barge is the Waterfront Museum, founded in 1986 and dedicated to promoting an understanding of New York’s maritime history and the ecological importance of the Hudson River estuary.
 It’s also the home of David Sharps, a former cruise ship entertainer who rescued the barge from the place where it lay grounded in New Jersey, cleared 300 tons of mud that had settled in the hold, and restored it to seaworthy condition.
-He raised his two daughters on the barge and still lives there at Pier 44 in Red Hook, Brooklyn.
+David and his wife raised their two daughters on the barge and still live there at Pier 44 in Red Hook, Brooklyn.

 Sometime in the next week the Lehigh Valley No. 79 will depart Red Hook and begin its voyage north.
 There are countless spots on both sides of the Hudson River, from Brooklyn to Waterford, where you can watch this marvelous historic barge pass by.
 The actual date will be announced soon, but for now there’s a 7-day window, beginning June 23rd.
 Follow @museumbarge on Twitter or the official Facebook page for details about timing and location.
 Folks traveling on the barge will Tweet constant updates so you can position yourself on a bridge, at a park, on a mountaintop, or anywhere along the river to take your photo and share it with the world.